-In order to maintain a safe and comfortable work environment, and to ensure compliance with applicable laws, smoking in our locations is strictly prohibited.
-We are a tobacco -free workplace and smoking on any Common Man property while you are clocked in is not permitted.
+In order to maintain a safe and comfortable work environment, and to ensure compliance with applicable laws, smoking and/or vaping in our locations is strictly prohibited.
+We are a tobacco - free workplace and smoking on any Common Man property while you are clocked in or when you are arriving or departing from a working shift.
 Failure to comply with this policy will lead to disciplinary action up to, and including, termination.
-The disciplinary action for smoking on the property will be one warning and then termination.